 Your trip leader will be an Outdoor Pursuits staff member.
 Our staff are Wilderness First Aid/CPR certified and have extensive training and backcountry experience.
 These trip leaders can also serve as mentors throughout your time at Wake Forest.

 What paperwork will I need for my son or daughter?

 Can my son or daughter choose their trip and activities?

 The great news is we can guarantee an action-packed, wholesome, significant educational experience regardless of location or activity.
 Trips and activities are subject to change due to weather and trail closures.

 Will my son or daughter have the ability to move into their residence hall before the program?

-You will move into your residence hall Saturday afternoon.
-Saturday evening you will meet your trip leaders and other participants.
+You will move into your residence hall on Friday afternoon.
+Friday evening you will meet your trip leaders and other participants.

 Can anyone participate regardless of experience level?

 Yes!
 There is no experience required to participate.
-It is, however, encouraged that each participant be healthy and active.
-Furthermore, a great attitude and willingness to experience new things is a must.
+It is, however, encouraged that each participant is healthy and active.
+Furthermore, a great attitude and a willingness to experience new things is a must.